-Prompted to cancel deliveries of the collection designed by creative director Serge Ruffieux, WWD states that Carven suffered a significant loss to its annual revenue, which is an estimated $23.5 million.
+Prompted to cancel deliveries of the collection designed by creative director Serge Ruffieux this spring, WWD stated that Carven suffered a significant loss to its annual revenue, which is an estimated $23.5 million.
 The move shines a very clear light one the cash- and inventory-intensive nature of, as well as the strict delivery timeline, often associated with the traditional fashion business.

 The brand, which got its start under couturier Carmen de Tommasi in 1945, joins a long list of companies, both high fashion and mass, that have looked to legal protections in light of financial hardship.